Turtle basking rafts in local stream.

 LGSC has installed two nesting sites and two rafts at the Skakum Road Bridge across the Chippenhook Creek.
 The Creek is home to both Snapping and Painted turtles.
 The nesting sites have shown signs of nesting and two rafts are functioning well.

 Working with the South Nation Conservation Authority, a rectangular cedar log crib nesting site was installed at Stephenson Road.
 This site was selected due to reports and observations of heavy nest activity on the shoulder of the road.
 Habitat enhancements are designed to replicate natural turtle nesting areas typically found on roadsides.

 To help the turtles out in the area the LGSC have completed and continue to work on several projects.
 These projects include basking rafts, nesting platforms and road side fencing as well as provision of turtle crossing signs.
 The objectives of these projects is to decrease the chances of turtles being hit on roads while still enabling them to move from area to area to breed and lay eggs.

-Cliff Rogers, Dave Robertson and Ted Royal will continue maintenance and additions to the rafting turtle sites as part of the ongoing program.
+Cliff Rogers, Dave Robertson and Jack Henry will continue maintenance and additions to the rafting turtle sites as part of the ongoing program.